 Cut each section to size, and double check to be sure they fit properly before painting.
 Save yourself some agony later- just double check.
 Then, prime and paint your boards with the same paint you used for your cabinets.
 Well, that’s obvious Kelly…Sheesh sometimes I just need to give ya’ll more credit!
 Lol.

-Once dry, apply some nail glue and use your brad nail gun to attach each piece to the cabinet.
+Once dry, apply some nail glue and use your brad nail gun to attach cabinet trim.
 Fill in cracks and cover nail heads with caulking or spackle and touch up your paint.

 That’s it!
-That is the whole project.
+That is the whole project to update your cabinet trim.
 Your kitchen looks updated and fresh and it was pretty simple, too!

 Who needs to hire a professional, when YOU got this?